As More Users Complain About Poor Keyboard in Current MacBook Pro Lineup, Critics Say Apple Should Consider Recalling the Device - Slashdot

 But really I jut can't ee it.

-Worship of thinness (Score:1)
+Worship of thinness (Score:2)

 Hopefully we can finally get over the quest to make the thinnest, lightest machine possible at the expense of power and features.
 The keyboard on the 2012 model was just fine.
 Let's go back to that.